Recommender Systems with Generative Retrieval: Experiments

-We analyze the RQ-VAE Semantic IDs learned for the Amazon Beauty dataset in Figure~\ref{fig:qualitative_analysis_rqvae_semantic_ids}.
+\textbf{Qualitative Analysis.} We analyze the RQ-VAE Semantic IDs learned for the Amazon Beauty dataset in Figure~\ref{fig:qualitative_analysis_rqvae_semantic_ids}.
 For exposition, we set the number of RQ-VAE levels as 3 with a codebook size of 4, 16, and 256 respectively, \textit{i.e.} for a given Semantic ID $(c_1, c_2, c_3)$ of an item, $0 \leq c_1 \leq 3$, $0 \leq c_2 \leq 15$ and $0 \leq c_3 \leq 255$.
 In Figure~\ref{fig:qual_category_c1}, we annotate each item's category using $c_1$ to visualize $c_1$-specific categories in the overall category distribution of the dataset.
 As shown in Figure~\ref{fig:qual_category_c1}, $c_1$ captures the high-level category of the item.
 For instance, $c_1=3$ contains most of the products related to ``Hair''.
 Similarly, majority of items with $c_1=1$ are ``Makeup'' and ``Skin'' products for face, lips and eyes.

-We also visualize the hierarchical nature of RQ-VAE Semantic IDs by fixing $c_1$ and visualizing the category distribution for all possible values of $c_2$ in Figure~\ref{fig:qual_category_c2}.
-Once again, we found that the second codeword $c_2$ can further categorize the high-level semantics captured with $c_1$ into fine-grained categories.
+We also visualize the hierarchical nature of RQ-VAE Semantic IDs by fixing $c_1$ and visualizing the category distribution for all possible values of $c_2$ in \cref{fig:qual_category_c2}.
+We again found that the second codeword $c_2$ further categorizes the high-level semantics captured with $c_1$ into fine-grained categories.
 The hierarchical nature of Semantic IDs learned by RQ-VAE opens a wide-array of new capabilities which are discussed in Section~\ref{section:emergent_capabilities}.
 As opposed to existing recommendation systems that learn item embeddings based on random atomic IDs, TIGER uses Semantic IDs where semantically similar items have overlapping codewords, which allows the model to effectively share knowledge from semantically similar items in the dataset.